9dots/9dots.io-pages/OtGhCXe.md

 - Have students match their Layout properties of the Layout for 'Screen2' (5 minutes).
 Review answers.

 ## Evaluate - 10 minutes
-This time is dedicate to students receiving feedback from their Android companion (Android device or on screen emulator.)
+Students receive feedback from their Android companion (Android device or on screen emulator.)

 #Day 6
 ## Engage - 5 minutes